Mass-type invariants in the presence of a cosmological constant

 \section{Abstract}

-In this paper, we introduce new mass-type invariants for time-symmetric initial data in space-times obeying the Dominant Energy Condition.
-When the cosmological constant is positive, these invariants, unlike the total Hawking mass, turn out to be genuinely effective in providing new characterizations of de Sitter solution.
+In this paper, we introduce a new family of mass-type invariants for time-symmetric initial data in space-times satisfying the Dominant Energy Condition.
+For positive cosmological constant, these invariants, unlike the total Hawking mass, turn out to be genuinely effective in providing new characterizations of the de Sitter solution.
 From a theoretical standpoint, this opens a new perspective on how one might refine the rigidity statement originally proposed by Min-Oo in his well known conjecture, later refuted by the counterexamples of Brendle, Marques, and Neves.
 Via a formal limiting procedure, we also define another invariant, the $1$-harmonic Mass, for which we independently prove a positive mass theorem and a Penrose-type inequality, thereby extending tools for probing space-time geometries in the presence of a positive cosmological constant.

 \textsc{MSC (2020): 53C21, 31C12, 53C24, 53Z05. }